Shawn-gitman/D_A_project/README.md

 # Description of Read-Speak_Korean_Webapp
 This is a descrete application from "Read-Speak_Korean_Webapp_Prediction" that focuses on web functionalities.
-If you want to predict scores based on sqlalchemy, check out my latest repository in Github.
+If you want to predict scores based on sqlalchemy, check out my latest repository in Github(Watch the explanation video of RSKW)

 [![Watch the video](p.png)](https://www.canva.com/design/DAEzIHL7dio/AdGFUXZPWOr60XDsQTv72A/view?utm_content=DAEzIHL7dio&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)